jundalisay/ppblist/content/en/docs/tech/blockchain/nft.md

 - Token ID

-Wallet

-app that acts like a local database for keys and interact with the blockchain
+Wallet is an app that acts like a local database for keys and interact with the blockchain

-DeFi

-Evolution of fintech that uses blockchain and eliminates 3rd party intermediaries.
+DeFi is an evolution of fintech that uses blockchain and eliminates 3rd party intermediaries.

 Interest rates are based on Yield Farming via Automatic Market Makers through liquidity pool and asset swapping.